Skip to main content

 TESLA Model Y Standard Range price

-Exterior and Interior photos of TESLA Model Y Standard Range
+Exterior and Interior photos of Tesla Model Y Standard Range

-Click to enlarge the TESLA Model Y Standard Range photos
+Click to enlarge the photos

 Image credit: Tesla Motors

-TESLA Model Y Standard Range Review
+Tesla Model Y Standard Range Review

-Model Y Standard Range: compact electric SUV
+Model Y Standard Range: Tesla’s Budget-Friendly Urban EV

-Performance That Surprises
+Performance

 • Power: 201 hp (150 kW)

-• Acceleration: 0-100 km/h (0–62 mph) in 6.3 seconds
+• Acceleration: 0–100 km/h (6.3 sec)

-• Top Speed: 193 km/h (120 mph)
+• Top speed: 193 km/h (120 mph)

-• Range: 390 km (242 miles)
+• Solid 390 km (242 mi) range for everyday driving

 • Quick 0–100 km/h time of 6.3 seconds

-• Access to Tesla’s fast-charging Supercharger network
+• Access to Tesla Supercharger network

 • Shorter range than Long Range and Performance trims

-• Build quality varies by batch
+• Build quality may vary depending on production batch

 Watch the Video Overview

-Click to watch the TESLA Model Y Standard Range video
+Click to watch the video

-TESLA Model Y Standard Range Video Overview
+Tesla Model Y Standard Range Video Overview

 Video review